taxhelper/topshotactivity/README.md

 ### - Top Shot Token (never share this with anyone)

+This token is used to gather more detailed activity info from the Top Shot site itself.

 1. Open a browser and navigate to the NBA Top Shot website.
 Make sure you are logged in.
 2. In the same browser window, replace the url with this one [https://nbatopshot.com/api/auth0/session](https://nbatopshot.com/api/auth0/session)
 3. Copy the value for `idToken` and have it ready when you run the program